 Schedule a Counseling Service

 If you are not able to find an appointment time that fits with your schedule, please email firstname.lastname@example.org and let us know.
 Leave your name, student ID #, and the best number to contact you.
 A counselor will get back to you to discuss the situation and try to find a solution.

 Mental health is key to your overall well-being.
 It is helpful to check up on your mental health periodically.
 Taking a screening will help you determine if you or someone you care about should connect with a mental health professional.
 Screenings are free, anonymous, and confidential!
-Take a checkup from your neck up here.
+Take a checkup from your neck up at ULifeline.

-Counseling Services Mission: We are here to help.
+Counseling Services Mission: We are here to help

 College can be a demanding and stressful experience.
 Balancing academics, athletics, work, family, and a social life is challenging and often requires the development of new ways of relating, thinking, and behaving.
 Sometimes adjusting to these changes, requires additional support.
 Therapy can assist you in learning and applying skills as well as by coaching you to use these skills effectively in everyday life.
-Professional Counselors are available at Counseling Services to help you with your concerns and/or refer you to someone who can provide you with additional assistance.
+Counselors are available at Counseling Services to help you with your concerns or refer you to someone who can provide you with additional assistance.

 We provide services that are central to the overall mission of the university.
 These services are short-term and aimed at helping students be successful academically and develop to their fullest potential as people.
 Services focus on developing and educating students about mental health and wellness including teaching skills that help them self-reflect, problem solve, cope with difficult emotions, and establish healthy relationships and interactions with others.

 We strive to offer these services in an atmosphere that is welcoming and comfortable for all students, regardless of race, sex, gender identity, ethnic background, age, sexual orientation, citizenship, or ability.